yblein/rust-wasm/README.md

 ## Using the API

 The [official embedding API](https://webassembly.github.io/spec/core/appendix/embedding.html) is supported.
-Because the API is mostly written for a functionnal language, we slightly modified it to best fit Rust (e.g., using mutable reference instead of returning a new store each time).
+Because the API is written in a pure style, we slightly modified it to best fit Rust (e.g., using mutable reference instead of returning a new store each time).

 ### Invoking the `main` function